nithish08/sql-cookbook/README.md

 # sql-cookbook
-Commonly usede sql code snippets for reusability.
+Commonly used sql code snippets for reusability.